Health Indicator Report of Fall Injury (Unintentional)

 U.S. Target: 47.0 deaths per 100,000 population

-How Are We Doing?Unintentional falls caused 799 unintentional fall-related deaths in Utah from 2017-2019; more than 88% (705/799) of deaths were among Utahns aged 65 and older.
-Between 2012 and 2014, females aged 65 and older had a significantly higher rate of hospitalizations due to unintentional falls (143 per 10,000 population) than males aged 65 and older (83.8 per 10,000 population).
-Between 1992-2014, urban counties had consistently higher rates of unintentional fall hospitalizations than rural and frontier counties.
+How Are We Doing?Unintentional falls caused 403 unintentional fall-related deaths in Utah in 2021; 87% (351/403) of deaths were among Utahns aged 65 and older.
+In 2020, females aged 65 and older had a significantly higher rate of hospitalizations due to unintentional falls (112.5 per 10,000 population) than males aged 65 and older (71.7 per 10,000 population).
+Note: 2020 is the most current year for which data is available for hospitalizations.

 What Is Being Done?The Utah Department of Health Violence and Injury Prevention Program (VIPP) receives funding from the U.S. Centers for Disease Control and Prevention to collect traumatic brain injury surveillance data, including a falls-specific data module, for the state of Utah.
 This is done through review of hospital discharge data, vital statistics data, and hospital records abstractions.
 Local health departments and other community-based agencies have implemented evidence-based falls prevention programs, such as the Stepping On program and Matter of Balance program.
 These programs work to increase strength and balance, reduce fall hazards in the home, and build self-efficacy among participants to reduce the fear of falling.
 National research shows the programs reduce falls among participants.
 The classes are free to the public.
 The Utah Falls Prevention Coalition was established by the VIPP in 2011 with the purpose of developing a strategic, statewide response to the growing rate of falls among older adults in the state.
 Until this time, there had been no single, statewide response to address this public health problem in Utah.
 Many organizations were implementing falls prevention activities but resources and activities were scattered and disconjointed when looked at from a public health perspective.
 The Coalition has three main purposes: 1) bring together partners who have an interest in falls prevention among older adults, 2) develop goals and strategies on falls prevention among older adults to include in the Utah Violence and Injury Plan, and 3) ready the state for future funding opportunities on falls prevention.